dannsam/xenko-docs/manual/graphics/graphics-compositor/index.md

 - use one or multiple cameras
 - filter entities in the scene
 - render to one or more render targets, with different viewports
-- render to a texture used by a material (eg a rear-view mirror)
+- render to a texture used by a material (eg to create a rear-view mirror)
 - set HDR or LDR rendering
-- apply post effects on a render target, selected before/after rendering a camera
+- apply post effects to a render target, selected before or after rendering a camera
 - clear a render target or clear only the depth buffer (eg to always render on top of a render target in a FPS game, or render the UI)
 - manipulate the compositor from scripts (or any animation system) in the scene to modify the composition, enable effects, etc